Yumahara012/RackNRoll/README.md

 # rack_n_roll

-A new Flutter project.
+Rack N Roll Flutter Project

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an Arduino Project that automatically reracks if rain is detected.

 A few resources to get you started if this is your first Flutter project: